1amTylersMind/BTC/README.md

 # BTC
-This project is an attempt at using real data to create a predictive algorithm for the price movements of Bitcoin price.
+This project is an attempt at using real data to create a predictive algorithm for the price movements of Bitcoin.
 Predictions will rely on both historic and live data.

 ![30 Day Data](https://raw.githubusercontent.com/TylersDurden/BTC/master/ExampleFigure.png)